Brass in Pocket: Release

 "Brass in Pocket" was released as the band's third single.
 It was their first big success, reaching number one on the UK Singles Chart for two weeks in January 1980 (making it the first new number-one single of the 1980s), number two in Australia during May 1980 (for three weeks), and number 14 on the Billboard Hot 100 chart in the United States.
-It was listed at No. 389 on Rolling Stone's "500 Greatest Songs of All Time" in 2021.
+It was listed at number 389 on Rolling Stone's "500 Greatest Songs of All Time" in 2021.

 In the video for the song, Hynde plays a lonely waitress in a backstreet cafe.
 The rest of the band arrives in a large pink American car driven by Pete Farndon.
 The three men peruse the menus but are soon joined by their female partners.
 All six then leave the restaurant.
 Hynde commented on the ending of the video, "The 'Brass in Pocket' video got hijacked by the director, because the idea of that was that these guys were going to break in on motorcycles and I was going to get on the back and ride out of there.
 And he had different ideas, and he left me in there crying.
 That wasn't my script."

 The video was filmed in North Kensington.
 The cafe's location was at the intersection of Middle Row and Southern Row.